OGP Minimum Eligibility Criteria

 Countries Eligible to Participate in the Open Government Partnership

 In order to participate in OGP, governments must exhibit a demonstrated commitment to open government in four key areas, as measured by objective indicators and validated by independent experts.
-Any government not listed here can join OGP at any time once they have demonstrated that they meet these minimum criteria, and can contact OGP at firstname.lastname@example.org for more information.
+As of March 31, 2013, 85 countries are eligibile to join OGP.
+Any government can join OGP at any time once they have demonstrated that they meet these minimum criteria, and can contact OGP at firstname.lastname@example.org for more information.